Please note: the explanation of terms below is intended for guidance only; for contractual definitions, refer to the policy wordings.

-Premium - the amount you pay (either a single amount in advance or by credit agreement with PIN Finance Ltd) to provide annual insurance cover for your instruments and/or equipment.
+Premium - the amount you pay (either a single amount in advance or by credit agreement with Thistle Insurance Services Limited) to provide annual insurance cover for your instruments and/or equipment.

 Property - when we refer to property we don’t only mean buildings but also personal items, such as a laptop, a table or car… basically anything!

-Public liability - this provides cover against damage to persons or propertyproperty caused by your proven negligence.
+Public liability - this provides cover against damage to persons or property caused by your proven negligence.
 DJguard includes £2 million cover as standard but you can upgrade to £5 million.